lxgr-linux/pokete/wiki.md

 - Attack points: 10

 ### Pepple fire
-Fires pepples at the enemy and makes it blind
+Fires pepples at the enemy and makes it blind.

 - Type: [Stone](#types)
 - Minimum Level: 0